PART ONE

 The Swamp House Diaries

-A BRUISED AUGUST SKY crept along on spider legs of lightning strikes and black rain far out at sea—like her, alternately wicked and gorgeous.
-Sitting at a little corner table at the One Ocean Lounge in Delray Beach, Cassie Wilder stared absently at the silent lightshow, reflected in the bar mirror next to her pale face.
-She hardly recognized herself.
+A BRUISED AUGUST SKY crept along on spidery lightning strikes far out at sea.
+At a little corner table at One Ocean Lounge in Delray Beach, Cassie Wilder watched the silent light-show flash in the bar mirror, next to her pale face.
+She hardly recognized the person staring back.

-At the far side of the lounge, two men chatted it up.
-They liked to meet for a beer after workouts at the Second Avenue CrossFit center.
+She knew the two men liked to meet for a beer after workouts at the Second Avenue CrossFit.
 A couple mid-life gym rats.
-She knew the brawny guy drank rapidly, because he always had some place to go at the top of the hour.
-When he left, his friend—late forties, wispy gray-flecked beard, shiny bald head, lean physique—finished his beer at the bar, as usual, talking to the barkeep, usually about baseball.
+She knew, too, the brawny guy drank rapidly near the top of hour, because he always had some place to go.
+When he left, his friend—late forties, balding, wispy graying beard—finished his beer, as usual, talking sports to the barkeep.

 The Graybeard retreated to his beer.